Madison, Tennessee: Transportation

 Madison is a unique town in Nashville because of its easy accessibility via several major roads and interstates.

 Major roads running through Madison are Old Hickory Boulevard (State Rt.
 45) and Gallatin Pike (U.S. Route 31E).
 Dickerson Road runs along the west border of Madison.
 Briley Parkway (State Route 155), with easy access to Interstates 24 and 40, runs along the south border of Madison.
 Interstate 65 has two main exits into Madison, one at Old Hickory Blvd, and the other at Rivergate shopping area.
 Ellington Parkway connects downtown Nashville to downtown Madison with exits along the way to key areas of East Nashville and Inglewood.
 Vietnam Vets Parkway is accessible off Conference Drive directly off Gallatin which links Madison and Goodletsville to Hendersonville and Gallatin.

 Madison is on the rapid transit Metro bus lines.
 Madison boasts extensive walkability with several miles of sidewalks.
 Bike lanes were added in some of the newer asphalt in Madison and plans have been made to build a pedestrian and bike extension from Peeler Park to Stones River Park, which will connect Peeler key greenways leading to downtown Nashville.

 Cemeteries

 Madison is the location of the Nashville National Cemetery.
 The Nashville National Cemetery covers around 64 acres and holds nearly 33,000 veterans as well as their spouses, and dependents.
 According to the National Park Service, the entrance to the cemetery is marked by a monumental arch which is, "one of five in the national cemetery system."
 It and Spring Hill Cemetery, across Gallatin Pike, delineated the generally accepted boundary between Madison and Inglewood prior to the construction of nearby Briley Parkway.

 Population

 The population in Madison, as of 2020, was 41,723.
 The total number of households was 17,024.
 Average household income was $59,429.

 However, because Madison features two major centers, Downtown Madison and Rivergate, the demographic study includes several surrounding communities in addition to the population information for Madison only.

 Notable people

-Notable residents that were born or resides in Madison, Tennessee include :
+Notable residents that were born or reside in Madison, Tennessee include :